Henrique-Borges/Henrique-Borges.github.io/_pages/about.md

 In parallel, I am actively working as part of [Project CETI](https://www.projectceti.org/about#story).
 In particular, I am working on a recent dataset on the social dynamics and decision making of a sperm whale clan during the birth of a calf (the first one being recorded live with drone video and acoustic recordings from hydrophones).

-Previously, I received the [BSc](https://fenix.tecnico.ulisboa.pt/cursos/left21) and [MSc](https://fenix.tecnico.ulisboa.pt/cursos/meft21) in Physics/Physics Engineering in 2021 and 2023, from [Instituto Superior Técnico](https://tecnico.ulisboa.pt/en/).
+Previously, I received a [BSc](https://fenix.tecnico.ulisboa.pt/cursos/left21) and [MSc](https://fenix.tecnico.ulisboa.pt/cursos/meft21) in Physics/Physics Engineering in 2021 and 2023, from [Instituto Superior Técnico](https://tecnico.ulisboa.pt/en/).
 During my [Master Thesis](https://fenix.tecnico.ulisboa.pt/cursos/meft21/dissertacao/1972678479055565), I focused on studying how social networks affect the dynamical processes underlying the difussion of information, opinions and behaviors.
 I tried to understand how individual rewiring preferences bridge initially weakly connected communities and how likely it is for them to reach a consensus, in a context of complex information diffusion.

-If you have any question or idea, do not hesitate to contact me!
+If you have any questions or ideas, do not hesitate to contact me!